 Chief Investment Officer, Wealthfront; Chemical Bank Chairman’s Professor Emeritus of Economics, Princeton University; Author, A Random Walk Down Wall Street

-President and Chief Executive Officer, Wealthfront; Vice Chairman, University of Pennsylvania Endowment Investment Committee; Lecturer, Stanford Graduate School of Business; Co-founder and retired General Partner, Benchmark Capital
+Executive Chairman, Wealthfront; Vice Chairman, University of Pennsylvania Endowment Investment Committee; Lecturer, Stanford Graduate School of Business; Co-founder and retired General Partner, Benchmark Capital

 Qian Liu, PhD, CFA

 Advisor; founder of Greenwich Associates; Former Chairman of the CFA Institute, Former Chairman, Yale Investment Committee; Former Vanguard board member; Author, Winning the Loser’s Game

 Advisor; C.O.G.
 Miller Distinguished Professor of Finance, Stanford Graduate School of Business